oiraqi/eas/P1-Big-Picture/README.md

 - Loose coupling

 ### Accessibility
 Ensuring ubiquitous access to data and functionality, i.e., access _anytime_, _anywhere_.
-This requires the _client side_ to support:
+So, we need to specify _client side_ requirements in terms of:
-- as many types of devices as possible, for portability and responsivness (adaptability to screen size)
+- Portability: ability to run on different devices and operating systems and responsivness (adaptability to screen size)
-- as many operating systems as possible for portability
+- Responsiveness: ability to adapt to different screen sizes
-- offline access through caching
+- offline access

 ### Interoperability
 ### Maintainability